PrivateCaptcha/docs/content/docs/reference/widget-options.md

 + <script src="https://cdn.{{< domain >}}/widget/js/privatecaptcha.js?render=explicit" defer></script>
 ```

-Then, you can use function `privateCaptcha.render(htmlElement, options)` to explicitly render captcha widget.
+Then, you can use function `privateCaptcha.render(htmlElement, options)` to explicitly render captcha widget. `options` parameter allows to set properties with the same names as data-attributes above, taking into account the [naming convention](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
+The latter also includes callbacks as JS functions.